aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/force-font-cache/_index.md

 ```

 - **Explanation:**
-  - `Thread.sleep` pauses execution for **2 minutes** (2 × 60 × 1000 ms).
+  - `Thread.sleep` (a **java thread sleep**) pauses execution for **2 minutes** (2 × 60 × 1000 ms).
   - `OpenTypeFontsCache.updateCache()` forces Aspose.PSD to re‑scan the system’s OpenType fonts, making any newly installed fonts immediately available for rendering.
+  - This pause helps **improve image performance** by ensuring the cache reflects the latest fonts before the next load.

-### Step 3: Load the Updated PSD Image (Load PSD image) and **save PSD file**
+### Step 3: Load the Updated PSD Image and **save PSD with fonts**

 After the cache refresh, we load the original PSD again.
-This time the font information is up‑to‑date, and we can **save PSD file** with the correct typeface.
+This time the font information is up‑to‑date, and we can **save PSD with fonts** correctly.

 ```java
 PsdImage image1 = (PsdImage)Image.load(dataDir + "sample.psd");